-The North Sea aquarium is established in fortress Kijkduin since 1996, open to the public for 363 days per year.
+The North Sea aquarium is established in fortress Kijkduin since 1996.

-Visiting our aquarium is an exciting and educational adventure, where you can, not only see and feed fish, but also touch the fish!
+Visiting our aquarium is an exciting and educational adventure, where you can, not only see but also feed the fish!

 Chris the Sperm Whale

 Chris de Potvis was washed up alive on November 27, 1997 on the beach of Wassenaar and died there.

 In what was once the drinking water cellar of Fort Kijkduin, Chris de Potvis’ 11 meter long skeleton was subsequently placed.
 After all these years Chris started to look a bit run down, he needed a cleaning bath!

 In early 2016, Fort Kijkduin started a crowdfunding via the ‘Voordekunst’ platform.
 And successfully!
 Chris’s skeleton has been thoroughly overhauled by preparator Chris Walen.
 The skeleton can now be admired in one of the recently restored bastions with the exhibition ‘The life of Chris the Sperm Whale’.

 The North Sea Atlas contains maps with data relating to the water system, use, policy and management of the North Sea.
 Initially, a limited set of maps has been included, but it will continue to expand over time.
 All maps are based on the most recent information that can be presented in map form!